Blend modes: Divide

-This blend simply divides pixel values of one layer with the other, but it's useful for brightening photos if the color is on grey or less.
-It is also useful for removing a color tint from a photo.
-If you create a layer that is the color of the tint you wish to remove – such as a pale blue, for scenes that are too cool in color temperature – Divide mode will return that color to white in the resulting composite, as any value divided by itself equals 1.0 (white).
+This blend mode divides the RGB channel values of bottom layer by those of the top layer: the darker the top layer, the brighter the bottom layer will appear.
+Blending any color with black yields white; blending with white has no effect.
+This operation is not invertible due to possible clipping of highlights.

+When blended with a homogeneous color such as gray, this blend mode uniformly increases an image's contrast, especially its highlights.
+It can also sometimes be used to correct/remove a uniform color tint from an image (similar to adjusting the image's white point) by specifying the color tint itself as the value to divide by.

 Addition

 This blend mode simply adds pixel values of one layer with the other.
 In case of values above 1 (in the case of RGB), white is displayed.
 "Linear Dodge" produces the same visual result.
 Since this always produces the same or lighter colors than the input it is also known as 'plus lighter'.
 A variant subtracts 1 from all end values, with values below 0 becoming black; this mode is known as 'plus darker'.